securitytxt/security-txt/draft-foudil-securitytxt.md

 If this directive indicates a web URL, then it is RECOMMENDED to always use "https://" URLs (as per section 2.7.2 of {{!RFC7230}}).

 When it comes to verifying the authenticity of the key, it is always the security researcher's responsibility to make sure the key being specified is indeed one they trust.
-Researchers MUST NOT assume that this key is used to generate the signature file referenced in {{!signature}}.
+Researchers MUST NOT assume that this key is used to generate the digital signature referenced in {{signature}}.

-Example of a PGP key available from a web server:
+Example of an OpenPGP key available from a web server:

 ~~~~~~~~~~
 Encryption: https://example.com/pgp-key.txt
 ~~~~~~~~~~

-Example of a PGP key available from an OPENPGPKEY DNS:
+Example of an OpenPGP key available from an OPENPGPKEY DNS:

 ~~~~~~~~~~
 Encryption: dns:5d2d37ab76d47d36._openpgpkey.example.com?type=OPENPGPKEY
 ~~~~~~~~~~

-Example of a PGP key being referenced by its fingerprint:
+Example of an OpenPGP key being referenced by its fingerprint:

 ~~~~~~~~~~
 Encryption: openpgp4fpr:5f2de5521c63a801ab59ccb603d49de44b29100f